Pseudocraterellus undulatus: Description

 Pseudocraterellus undulatus is a small funnel shaped mushroom with tough grey flesh.

-Cap: 1-5cm.
+Cap: 1–5 cm.
 Starts as convex or depressed but quickly becomes funnel shaped/infundibuliform with irregular edges and wrinkles.
 Hymenium is wrinkled and branching, greyish-brown in colour with distant spacing and decurrent attachment.
-Stem: 3-6cm.
+Stem: 3–6 cm.
 Tapers downwards and is often grooved and twisted with adjacent mushrooms fusing together above the base.
 Spore print: White to pale yellow.
 Spores: Broadly ellipsoid, smooth, non-amyloid.
-9.5-12 x 7-8 μm.
+9.5–12 x 7–8 μm.
 Taste: Mild.
 Smell: Faint and indefinite.

 Habitat and distribution

 Grows on soil and amongst leaf litter in broad-leaved woods.
 It is a mycorrhizal species which is especially associated with beech, hazel and oak trees.
 Can grow as a solitary mushroom or in small groups which may be attached to one another.
 It is widespread but only occasionally found and may grow from Summer to Autumn.